 Diaspora Bank Loans

 Loans for Ethiopians living abroad or with different citizenships follow, for the most part, the same credit acquiring process as any other Ethiopian.
 The catch is that diasporas are usually expected to repay their debt using foreign exchange.
 But it is also possible to make payments in ETB (Ethiopian Birr), albeit at higher bank loan interest rates.
-For more information on how to create a diaspora account in Ethiopia and which banks offer the best bank loan interest rates, check out our post about it here.
+Check out our posts for more information on how to create a diaspora account in Ethiopia and which banks offer the best diaspora loan interest rates.

 Interest-Free Bank Loans